Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 Using dig

-Query different DNS resolvers to see what they're returning:
+Query different DNS server types to see what they're returning:

 # Query Google DNS